OpenGL ES: OpenGL ES 3.2

-Deprecation in Apple devices
+Deprecation in Apple platforms

-OpenGL ES (and OpenGL) is deprecated in Apple's operating systems, but still works in up to at least iOS 12.
+OpenGL ES (and OpenGL) was deprecated in Apple's operating systems in favour of its own proprietary Metal graphics API, but still worked in up to at least iOS 12.

 The future

 There is currently no plan for a new core version of OpenGL ES, as adoption of Vulkan has been deemed to displace it in embedded and mobile applications.
 Development of extensions to OpenGL ES continues as of 2017.

 OpenGL compatibility

 A few libraries have been created to emulate OpenGL calls using GL ES: